annaignashova/annaignashova/README.md

 # Hi, I'm Anna 👋

-I'm based in Tallinn, Estonia, and I'm currently building my career in technology while bringing practical experience from operations, team training, and project execution.
+I'm based in Tallinn, Estonia, and I'm building my career in technology by combining hands-on operational experience with a passion for learning, problem-solving, and continuous improvement.

-I enjoy learning new tools, improving processes, organizing information, and turning ideas into real, useful results.
-My long-term goal is to work on meaningful products, continue learning, and grow in the technology industry.
+My professional background includes team training, operations, customer-facing work, and independently managing creative projects from idea to execution.
+Today, I'm expanding into AI, digital tools, and technology while building a portfolio of practical work.

 ---

 ## About Me

-📍 Tallinn, Estonia 🇪🇪
+📍 Tallinn, Estonia

 🌍 Open to international opportunities

+💡 Passionate about technology and continuous learning

-🤖 Exploring AI, technology, and digital tools
+🤖 Exploring AI and digital tools

-📚 Continuously learning and building practical projects
+📚 Building practical projects step by step

-💡 Interested in process improvement, documentation, and workflow optimization

 ---

 ## Professional Experience

-My background includes experience in:

 - Team training and onboarding
-- Customer-facing operations
+- Customer operations
-- Cross-functional collaboration
 - Process documentation
 - Workflow organization
+- Cross-functional collaboration
-- Creative project planning and execution
+- Creative project execution
-- Problem solving in fast-paced environments
+- Fast-paced operational environments

 ---

 ## Selected Achievements

-🏆 Created the winning concept in an internal Europe-wide company burger competition.
+🏆 Developed the winning concept in an internal Europe-wide company burger competition.

-🎬 Independently led a Food Safety video project from initial concept and scripting through filming and final editing.
+🎬 Led the complete production of a Food Safety project from initial concept to filming and final editing.

-👥 Trained and supported new team members, helping them adapt to operational standards and daily workflows.
+👥 Trained and supported new team members, helping them adapt to operational standards and day-to-day workflows.

-📋 Contributed to improving internal processes through communication, organization, and practical problem-solving.
+📋 Contributed to process improvements through clear communication, organization, and practical problem-solving.

 ---